Causal Fairness Analysis

 About the Speakers

-Drago Plečko is a PhD student in the Seminar for Statistics at ETH Zürich.
+Drago Plečko is a postdoctoral scholar in the CausalAI Lab at Columbia University.
 His research interest is the causal inference methodology used for observational data.
-In particular, Drago is interested in methods that can be used for applied problems in social sciences and health sciences, as well as writing open-source software that can support such applications.
-Drago has worked on fair machine learning and explainability, and also epidemiological questions of causation in intensive care unit (ICU) research, and also applications of AI tools in the ICU.
-Before joining ETH, Drago obtained his Bachelors and Masters in Mathematics at the University of Cambridge.
+In particular, Drago is interested in methods that can be used for applied problems in health sciences, as well as writing open-source software that can support such applications.
+Drago has worked on fairness, algorithmic recourse, and explainability, and also epidemiological questions of causation in intensive care unit (ICU) research, including applications of AI tools in the ICU.
+Before joining Columbia, Drago obtained his PhD in the Seminar for Statistics at ETH Zürich.

 Tutorial Overview